Starting school for the first time

 - check Dorset's Local Offer for information on support for children with special educational needs and disabilities

 You may have to complete an additional form if you want to apply to religious schools.
-This is an extra form and not instead of the application form.
+This is an extra form which should be sent to the schools themselves, unless stated differently, and is not instead of an application form.

 For other year groups you should make an in year application.